-- Those where no adult works full-time but at least one works part-time have the highest poverty rate, with half of people (49%) living in such households being in poverty.
+- Those where no adult works full-time but at least one works part-time have the highest poverty rate, with over half of people (52%) living in such households being in poverty.

 - In contrast, only 9% of people who live in households where all of the adults work full-time are in poverty.

-- In households with two adults where only one works, the poverty rate is higher for those where the other adult does not work (32%) than those where the other adult works part-time (15%).
+- In households with two adults where only one works full time, the poverty rate is higher for those where the other adult does not work (34%) than those where the other adult works part-time (16%).

-Poverty rates across all working households in London have increased over …
+Poverty rates across all working households in London have …

 People on out-of-work benefits, by London borough

 Whilst the proportion of the working-age population on out-of-work benefits has fallen over this time period in all London boroughs, there remains significant variation in outcomes between London boroughs.
-For example, in 2019, 10% of the working-age population in Hackney were on out-of-work benefits, whereas the lowest proportion was found in the City of London (3.4%).
+For example, in 2020, 10.3% of the working-age population in Hackney were on out-of-work benefits, whereas the lowest proportion was found in Richmond upon Thames (5.2%).

-This variation was slightly larger in 2013, where 15.6% of the population in Barking and Dagenham were on these benefits and the lowest proportion was found in Richmond upon Thames (5.5%).
-The largest change in proportion size, by 6 percentage points, …
+This variation was slightly larger in 2014, where 13.8% of the population in Barking and Dagenham were on these benefits and the lowest proportion was found in Richmond upon Thames (5.5%).
+The largest change in proportion size, by 3.8 percenta…

 Travel times and income deprivation